Skip to main content

 The article's number of citations within this map.
 This helps you find which articles are most tightly connected to your topic.
 Note, this field used to be called Map Relevance.

-How to use a Litmap to find certain articles
+Use Litmap axes to find certain articles

 Below is a breakdown of the most common types of articles researchers look for, and how to set your Map up to visually spot them in Litmaps.